flexera-public/policy_templates/cost/turbonomics/allocate_virtual_machines_recommendations/aws/README.md

 ## Functional Details

-- The policy queries the /api/v3/markets/{market_uuid}/actions endpoint for the Turbonomic API and based on action will return action details and savings for on-boarded cloud instances
+- The policy queries the `/api/v3/markets/{market_uuid}/actions` endpoint for the Turbonomic API and based on action will return action details and savings for on-boarded cloud instances
 - The policy will error after a day, the authorization cookie parameter will need to be refreshed and re-run manually
-- There is a need to run the login credentials against the (`https://xxxx.turbonomic.com/api/v3/login`) endpoint to manually recieve cookie authorization
+- There is a need to run the login credentials against the (`https://xxxx.turbonomic.com/api/v3/login`) endpoint to manually receive cookie authorization

 ## Input Parameters

-- *Turbonomic_audience* - Audience configured on the Turbonomic instance
+- *Turbonomic Audience* - Audience configured on the Turbonomic instance
 - *Turbonomic Host* - Host of the Turbonomic endpoint.
 - *Email addresses* - A list of email addresses to notify